audioh

 Early sketches and concept exploration

-Rough ideas before refinement -- exploring player layouts, navigation patterns, and social integration.
+Rough ideas before refinement.
+Player layouts, navigation patterns, and social integration.

 Player Concepts